BMI Activities 2009-2014

 CTSI Service Delivery Systems

 The BMI program, CTSI Home and Tracking and Evaluation Program, working with the CTSI program directors and CTSI community, has evaluated, selected and implemented service delivery systems for the CTSI.
 The systems provide information on return on investment in the CTSI, including program activity and investigators served.
 The systems should provide important management and quality data, program metrics, and reduce the effort required to produce the annual report, while improving its quality.
-Four systems have been implemented that work in coordination to achieve program goals:

 The UF CRC has a collection of legacy applications for scheduling, adverse event reporting, sign on, and others, whose management will be transitioned.
 Functions may also be transitioned to new platforms following analysis.

 Health IMPACTS for Florida, a UF-FSU Collaboration Integrating Medical Practice and Community-based Translational Science